Cnasboll/HLF25-2/v04/README.md

 From the `SystemOfUnits` enum in `value_types\value_type.dart`: `metric` = `0`, `imperial` = `1`

 Four (4) string literals are accpted:

 Ordinary double quoted string literal enclosed in `"` e.g. `"hello world"`.
 This uses `\` (backslash) as an unsurprising escape  character i.e. `"hello \"world\""` to enclose `world` in double quotes if one is not sure what the `world` is or where it's heading.

 Ordindary single quoted string literal enclosed in `'`, e.g. `'hello world'`.
 This also uses `\` (backslash) as an unsurprising escape character i.e. `'hello \'world\''` to enclose `world` in single quotes if none is almost but not *quite* shre what the `world` is or where it's heading.

-To work with regular expressions in matching, raw double- and single-quoted strings are also supported, i.e. `r"hello\s+world"` or `r'hello\s+world'` to allow any amount of wordly space.
+To work with regular expressions in matching, raw double- and single-quoted strings are also supported, i.e. `r"hello\s+world"` and `r'hello\s+world'`, respectively to allow any amount of wordly space.

 As relational operators work as expected, an expression like `good < reasonable` evaluates to `3 < 4` which is `TRUE` (`1`).
 `~` and `!~` stands for matches and doesn't match, respectively, so `"Super Man" ~ r"Super.*Man"` evaluates to  `TRUE` (`1`)

 The fields on the actual `HeroModel` object being evaluated with a predicate are mapped to the following _pseudo-constants_ in the _SHQL™_ language, given the actual values for the current `HeroModel`.

-They are not _variables_ as the _SHQL™_ has no means of _changing_ them:
+(They are not _variables_ as the _SHQL™_ has no means of _changing_ them):

 `id`  - a `string` representing the local `Uuid`.
 `version` - `integer`
 `timestamp` - as a `string`